 At the 1968 Democratic National Convention, the Commission on Party Structure and Delegate Selection was created.
 The creation of this committee, among other things, led indirectly to our current presidential primary system and embraced measures intended to increase minority representation – or, put another way, launched wholesale identity politics.
 In the years before 1968, the New Left – which would prove instrumental at the ’68 convention – had been growing in strength.
 Free love, hippies, and Berkeley’s Free Speech Movement were laying the foundations for a new Democratic Party focused on social justice.
 C. Wright Mills published his “Letter to the New Left” in 1960, followed closely by Students for a Democratic Society’s Port Huron Statement in 1962 and Friedan’s The Feminine Mystique one year later.
 Broadly speaking, it was at this moment that the Left began its slow but final break from classical liberalism.

 During this same period, the Right embraced the rhetoric of “law and order” as Nixon built on themes that Goldwater raised in 1964.
 The Left criticized this rhetoric as racist, because law and order concerns were typically raised in the aftermath, and ashes, of race riots, and measures to reinstate that law and order disproportionately affected African-Americans.
-And, in current In current times, this divide has grown even more pronounced.
+And, in current times, this divide has grown even more pronounced.

 In addition, 1968 saw the New Right rapid rise to prominence within the public square with the Buckley/Vidal debates.
 Though the ideals of the New Right had been percolating since Buckley published the conservative touchstone God and Man at Yale – one of the first critiques of elite academia as perpetuators of leftist ideology – and founded the National Review in 1955, seeing Buckley – young, handsome and charming – on television made being conservative appealing for young women and men.
 Contributing to this shift was Reagan’s landmark 1964 speech, “A Time for Choosing”, and Goldwater’s The Conscience of a Conservative of that same year, both of which advanced crisp, unapologetically conservative visions of governance.